joeldierkes/text-indexing-WS24-25/README.md

 The main entry point for the text indexing exercise 2024/25.

 options:
--d   DOT_MODE,  displays the generated trie in a DOT readable format.
+-t   TASK_MODE,  displays the execution status of each word in the query.
+One status per line.
+DEFAULT -d   DOT_MODE,   displays the generated trie in a DOT readable format.
 -u   DUMP_MODE,  dumps the trie one word per line.
 ```

 Note that some nice-to-have features are added and can be opted in via